-5. EXEMPT PARTY-IN-INTEREST TRANSACTIONS
+4. RELATED PARTIES AND PARTIES-IN-INTEREST TRANSACTIONS

-JP Morgan and Empower served as recordkeeper of the Plan and JPMorgan Chase Bank N.A. serves as trustee of the Plan.
-Plan investments at December 31, 2014 and 2013 include units in two mutual funds in which JP Morgan serves as the advisor and administrator, a self-directed brokerage account managed by JP Morgan, and shares of Company stock.
+JP Morgan and Empower Retirement served as recordkeeper of the Plan and JPMorgan Chase Bank N.A. served as trustee of the Plan.
+Effective July 1, 2015, Great West Trust Company LLC (Great-West) became the trustee of the Plan.
+Plan investments at December 31, 2015 and 2014 include units in two mutual funds in which JP Morgan serves as the advisor and administrator, a self-directed brokerage account managed by JP Morgan, and shares of Company stock.
+In July 2015, the self-directed brokerage accounts transferred over to Great-West as the trustee of the Plan.
 Therefore, these transactions qualify as exempt party-in-interest transactions.
-Fees incurred by the plan for the investment management services are included in net appreciation in fair value of the investment, as they are paid through revenue sharing, rather than a direct payment.
-Direct fees totaling \$331,411 and \$13,658 were paid to JP Morgan and Empower, respectively, in 2014.
+Fees incurred by the plan for the investment management services are included in net depreciation in fair value of the investment, as they are paid through revenue sharing, rather than a direct payment.
+Direct fees totaling \$316,165 and \$35,485 were paid to JP Morgan Chase Bank and Empower, respectively, in 2015.

-As of December 31, 2014 and 2013, respectively, the Plan held 2,435,203 and 2,677,281 shares of common stock of Great Plains Energy Incorporated, the sponsoring employer.
-During the year ended December 31, 2014, the Plan recorded dividend income from the Company Stock of \$2,373,069.
+As of December 31, 2015 and 2014, respectively, the Plan held 2,270,529 and 2,435,203 shares of common stock of Great Plains Energy Incorporated, the sponsoring employer.
+During the year ended December 31, 2015, the Plan recorded dividend income from the Company Stock of \$2,338,161.

-6. PLAN TERMINATION
+5. PLAN TERMINATION